Sage-Bionetworks/sage-monorepo/docs/update-dependencies.md

 ## Renovate

 This workspace manages dependency updates using [Renovate], which is controlled by a GitHub workflow.
-The main benefit of Renovate is that it's behavior can be fully customized, unlike Dependabot's.
+The main benefit of Renovate is that its behavior can be fully customized, unlike Dependabot's.
 For example, the following strategies are used to minimize the number of email/in-app
 notifications: